Skills Reference

 • When changing existing architecture

-• Never delete ADRs — mark as Superseded by NNNN
+• Number sequentially, never delete — mark as Superseded by NNNN

 • Status lifecycle: ProposedAcceptedDeprecated or Superseded